outofcoffee/slack-gateway/README.md

 ### Basic variables

+- SLACK_BOT_TOKEN - required to post to channels not containing the user who created the user token
 - SLACK_USER_TOKEN - must have the right permission scopes (see 'Creating a Slack app' in this document)
 - SLACK_CHANNEL_MEMBERS - users to invite to channels e.g. "janesmith,bob" (comma separated; default empty)
 - SLACK_CHANNEL_GROUPS - user groups to invite to channels e.g. "devteam" (comma separated; default empty)